-Recall that B2I approaches cannot handle cracks and overlaps because a "water-tight" surface grid is a necessary starting point.
-In the current I2B approach, cracks smaller than the minimum grid resolution d{min} are not "visible" to the Cartesian grid generator, which is illustrated in Figure 9a.
-However, if the geometry has an opening bigger than the minimum grid resolution, this opening is considered "physical" by the Cartesian grid generator, and is fully resolved as shown in Figure 9b.
+Recall that B2I approaches cannot handle cracks and overlaps because a 'water-tight' surface grid is a necessary starting point.
+In the current I2B approach, cracks smaller than the minimum grid resolution d{\min} are not 'visible' to the Cartesian grid generator, which is illustrated in Figure 7(a).
+However, if the geometry has an opening bigger than the minimum grid resolution, this opening is considered 'physical' by the Cartesian grid generator, and is fully resolved as shown in Figure 7(b).
 Fortunately, most of the cracks appearing in CAD STL files are due to slight mismatches between different patches.
-Therefore, our current I2B viscous Cartesian grid approach can handle these cracks without any problems because the minimum grid resolution is usually much larger than the size of the cracks.
+Therefore, the current I2B viscous Cartesian grid approach can handle these cracks without any problems because the minimum grid resolution is usually much larger than the size of the cracks.
 However, if large cracks exist in a geometry model, which are not physical, they have to be closed manually by the user.
-Fortunately, these large cracks are rare, and can be easily spotted by visual inspection of the generated Cartesian grid.
+Fortunately, these large cracks are rare, and can be easily spotted through visual inspection of the generated Cartesian grid.